-Racehorses to be banned from food chain
+Rules to keep racehorses from food chain

 Last updated on .From the section Horse Racing

-Racehorses entered to run in Great Britain will have to be signed out of the human food chain from January, BBC Sport can reveal.
+Racehorses entered to run in Great Britain will have to be signed out of the food chain from January, BBC Sport can reveal.

 The British Horseracing Authority (BHA) rule change will mean horses cannot be sent to abattoirs in exchange for money to be slaughtered for food.